 How to Hire a Music Teacher for Your Kids

 My sister is a piano teacher in California.
-She has a three-year wait list and her students have rich and rigorous experience that includes not just the requisite recital, but monthly performance workshops, classical musical competitions, and juried piano recitals to earn certifications of merit.
-Her students are serious about piano and practice everyday and the time commitment is a significant one.
+She has a three-year wait list and her students have a rich and rigorous experience that includes not just the requisite recital, but monthly performance workshops, classical musical competitions, and juried piano recitals to earn certifications of merit.
+Her students are serious about piano and practice every day and the time commitment is a significant one.

 My experience with choosing a music teacher is: